US dollar climbs against dinar in Baghdad and Erbil markets - Shafaq News

 US dollar climbs against dinar in Baghdad and Erbil markets

-Shafaq News/ The exchange rates оf the US Dollar against the Iraqi dinar climbed іn Baghdad and Erbil.
+Shafaq News/ On Tuesday, the exchange rates оf the US Dollar against the Iraqi dinar rose slightly іn Baghdad and Erbil, the capital of the Kurdistan Region.

-According to Shafaq News Agency correspondent, the dollar's rates edged higher with the opening оf the central Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 148,000 dinars for every 100 dollars—400 dinars above yesterday's rates.
+According to Shafaq News Agency correspondent, the dollar's rates edged higher with the opening оf the central Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 148,100 dinars for every 100 dollars—100 dinars above yesterday's rates.

-Our correspondent noted selling prices at currency exchange stores іn Baghdad, with the selling rate at 149,000 dinars for every 100 dollars, while the buying rate was 147,000 dinars.
+Our correspondent noted selling prices at currency exchange stores in Baghdad, with the selling rate at 149,000 dinars for every 100 dollars, while the buying rate was 147,000 dinars.